 Elias Horna started at Deering Estate in 2008 as a Summer Camp Counselor and continued as part of our Education and Interpretive Staff team.
 In 2014 he was promoted to Group Sales Specialist.
-Elias can be reached at phone extension 262.
+Elias can be reached by phone at (305) 235-1668, dial 1, 262.

 Cathy graduated from Florida International University with a Master in Public Administration (MPA) Degree and a Bachelor of Arts Degree in English Literature.
 She also studied abroad at Charles University Read More

 Jenna has a degree in Recreation and Leisure Services Administration.
 She started at Deering in 2009 as a summer camp counselor and continued as part of our Education Team.
 In 2011 she transferred to the Special Events department as the Special Events Manager.
-Jenna can be reached at phone extension 236.
+Jenna can be reached by phone at (305) 235-1668, dial 1, 236.

 Andres currently serves as the Manager of Grounds and Maintenance.
 He has been with Deering Estate for over 20 years.
 In the past he has been recognized by Professional Grounds Management Society and Landscape Superintendent Magazine for his excellence in grounds skills, dedication and management.
-Andres can be reached at phone extension 237.
+Andres can be reached by phone at (305) 235-1668, dial 9, ext 237.

 Joseph is a U.S. Marine veteran, born and raised in Miami, Florida.
 He holds a Bachelor of Arts degree in Business Management, a Master’s in Business Administration (MBA), and is a Law Enforcement Firearms Instructor with various other instructor level certifications in the field of security and law enforcement.
 As the Safety & Security Manager at the Deering Estate, Joseph leads a team of security professionals, ensuring the safety of our staff and visitors and the protection of the park’s rich cultural and natural resources.
-Joseph can be reached at phone extension 260.
+Joseph can be reached by phone at (305) 235-1668, dial 2, ext 260.

 The Deering Estate Foundation, Inc. is a community-based charitable 501(c) 3 Florida Corporation dedicated to preserving and enhancing the Deering Estate, one of South Florida’s largest and most significant historical, archeological, architectural and environmental treasures.